tinyazure/The-Look-eCommerce-Earnigs-Report-One-Pager-version-/README.md

 ## Table of Contents

 ## theLook eCommerce Dataset
 The dataset contains information about customers, products, orders, logistics, web events and digital marketing campaigns.
-The contents of this dataset are synthetic, and are provided to industry practitioners for the purpose of product discovery, testing, and evaluation.<br>[Visit Dataset for more Details if you have an enabled google account(gmail)](https://console.cloud.google.com/bigquery(cameo:product/bigquery-public-data/thelook-ecommerce)?project=my-gcp-data-projects).<br>
+The contents of this dataset are synthetic, and are provided to industry practitioners for the purpose of product discovery, testing, and evaluation.<br>[Click for more dataset details if you have an enabled google account(gmail)](https://console.cloud.google.com/bigquery(cameo:product/bigquery-public-data/thelook-ecommerce)?project=my-gcp-data-projects).<br>

 The Dataset contains 8 tables:<br>  1. distribution_centers<br>  2. events<br>3. inventory_items<br>4. order_items<br>  5. orders<br>  6. products<br> 7. users
-For the porpouse of this project no all tables will be used.<br>[View if you have an enabled google account(gmail)](https://console.cloud.google.com/bigquery?p=bigquery-public-data&d=thelook_ecommerce&page=dataset&project=airy-passkey-472721-b0).<br>
+For the porpouse of this project no all tables will be used.<br>[Click to View the Dataset if you have an enabled google account(gmail)](https://console.cloud.google.com/bigquery?p=bigquery-public-data&d=thelook_ecommerce&page=dataset&project=airy-passkey-472721-b0).<br>

 ## Q2 2025 Mercado Libre One Pager Earnings Report